10 Ways to Fix Steam Overlay not Working in Windows 10/11

-- Finally, click on the “VERIFY INTEGRITY OF GAME FILES…” button.
+- Finally, click on the VERIFY INTEGRITY OF GAME FILES…button.

-Solution 9 – Reinstall the Steam client
+9. Reinstall the Steam client

 Once you’ve done that, give Steam another go.
 If the problem is persistent, there’s only so much you can do.

-For the time being, Discord is holding its ground quite well and a lot of gamers use it to communicate with fellow gamers.
+For the time being, Discord is holding its ground quite well, and many gamers use it to communicate with fellow gamers.

-If you have any additional questions or suggestions, feel free to tell us in the comments section below.
+If you have any additional questions or suggestions, feel free to tell us in the comments below.